 1. Conflating YouTube channel uploads with Movies & TV storefront delivery.
 Premium storefront content cannot be self-uploaded through a standard YouTube channel.
 Distributors who upload via a regular channel lose TVOD monetization and proper CMS rights management.
 Storefront delivery requires an aggregator or direct CMS partnership.

 2. Missing Content ID registration for delivered titles.
 Delivering a title to the storefront without registering it in Content ID leaves passive royalties from user-uploaded clips uncaptured.
-Content ID registration should be part of every YouTube delivery — it generates revenue that requires no additional distribution windows or active licensing.
+For eligible rights holders, Content ID registration should be part of every YouTube delivery, it generates revenue that requires no additional distribution windows or active licensing.
+(Content ID enrollment is granted only to owners of substantial bodies of original material frequently uploaded by YouTube users.)

 4. Territory rights mismatches in avails.
-YouTube's 100+ country footprint means territorial rights data must be precise.
-Submitting avails for territories where TVOD or AVOD rights are not actually held — common when rights vary by deal across a catalog — results in CMS rejection or, worse, live content with rights conflicts that trigger manual takedowns.
+YouTube's multi-territory storefront footprint means territorial rights data must be precise, especially because the TVOD storefront (~25 countries) and global AVOD reach have very different rights shapes.
+Submitting avails for territories where TVOD or AVOD rights are not actually held, common when rights vary by deal across a catalog, results in CMS rejection or, worse, live content with rights conflicts that trigger manual takedowns.

 Molten Cloud connects rights data to YouTube's multi-stream delivery and royalty environment: